UUFR’s Natural Environment

 Native Americans have inhabited North Carolina for at least 12,000 years.
 At their arrival, the region was dominated by northern forests of spruces, hemlock, fir, and pine, which transitioned to more white oaks and shortleaf pines as the climate warmed.

-More open oak and pine forests came to dominate central North Carolina forests.© R. Scheller, CC BY-SA 4.0.
+More open oak and pine forests came to dominate central North Carolina forests as the climate warmed. © R. Scheller, CC BY-SA 4.0.

 Early tribes in the area, including the Tuscarora, Catawba, and Siouan, practiced cultural burning, using low-intensity fires to manage their landscapes.
 Tribes used fire to clear underbrush, improve game habitat, promote the growth of species that produced food and fiber, and reduce the risk of large wildfires.
 This practice promoted tree species that required sunlight and needed frequent burning, such as oaks and pines.